lab-cosmo/chemiscope/docs/src/embedding.rst

 =======================

 It is possible to use chemiscope as a software library when writing your own web-based interface.
-This page document how to get the library and give a few usage examples.
+This page documents how to get the library and provides a few usage examples.

 .. note::